WHY is Optimization Needed?

 - The ultrasound must be “heard” above the factory noise

 - The unit should be flexible to reach hard to measure areas.

 The Nex Flow™ Ultrasonic Leak Detector incorporates these important features.
 It has a very narrow frequency range to identify a true air leak and not a mouse running.
 This is especially important in hard to get to areas and to be certain that the identified leak is really a leak.
-Factory noise can be very loud and using Walkman-style headphones will not drown out such extraneous noise.
-The Nex Flow™ system has quality headphones to drown out all major factory noise so the person can easily hear the sound being picked up by the unit.
+Factory noise can be very loud and using sample headphones will not drown out such extraneous noise.
+The Nex Flow™ system has quality noise-canceling headphones to drown out all major factory noise so the person can easily hear the sound being picked up by the unit.
 As for flexibility, the Nex Flow™ Ultrasonic Leak Detector has the sensor at the end of a flexible tube.
 This way the unit can measure around corners and get to hard to reach areas and identify possible leaks.
 The unit is battery operated, with volume control, and easy to operate.
 Simply turn it on and “listen”.